kenjdavidson/jekyll-lagomier/README.md

 There's a few other places that you'll want to change, too:

+### Custom Domain
-- [CNAME][cname]: If you're using this on GitHub Pages with a custom domain name, you'll want to change this to be the domain you're going to use.
+[CNAME][cname]: If you're using this on GitHub Pages with a custom domain name, you'll want to change this to be the domain you're going to use.
 All that should be in here is a domain name on the first line and nothing else (like: `example.com`).

+### Fav Icon
-- [favicon.png][favicon]: This is the icon in your browser's address bar.
+[favicon.png][favicon]: This is the icon in your browser's address bar.
 You should change it to whatever you'd like.

-- [logo.png][logo]: A square-ish image that appears in the upper-left corner
+### Site logo
+The site logo is has a number of different configuration options, in the following priority:
+- Adding the `theme.logo` configuration item to the `_data/theme.yml` file.
+- Adding a `gravatar` link/id to the `_data/theme.yml` file.
+- Adding the file [logo.png][logo] to you repository.

+Site logo can be customized by overriding the `assets/css/all.css` and providing custom styles for `img[#avatar] { }`

+### Site description
+The site description can be updated using the `theme.description` or the `site.description` from the from `_data/theme.yml` or `_config.yml` files (respectively).
+Originally the description required updates/overrides to the `_includes/sidebar.html` file.

 ## Deployment